 We execute your orders in accordance with our Order Execution Policy.

 We do not receive financial or non-financial benefit from any trade execution venues or counterparties in return for sending our customers’ orders to them (sometimes known as ‘payment for order flow’).

 We offer stocks, ETFs and investment trusts, which are traded on trading venues.
-We do not receive any financial or non-financial benefit for offering or promoting products.
+We do not receive any financial or non-financial benefit from the issuer of these investments, or anyone acting on the issuer’s behalf, for offering or promoting products.

-All Freetrade staff are subject to policies and procedures on the giving and receiving of gifts and hospitality, as well as personal account dealing.
-Employees are not permitted to accept gifts, hospitality or other benefits that might cause conflict with our obligation to act in the best interests of our customers.
+Employees are not permitted to accept gifts, hospitality or other benefits that might be in conflict with our obligation to act in the best interests of our customers.

 We have policies and procedures in place to monitor personal trading of all employees.